-Selected experiments can start at the earliest on 9th of July 2018, but no later than the 1st of August 2018.
+Selected 3rd party projects can start at 1st of January 2010, but no later than 10th of January.

-The deadline for the final report for the different Experiments are:

-- Industry Trials: 12 Months after the start of the Experiment but no later than the end of August 2019 - SME Trials: 6 months after the start of the Experiments, but no later than the end of January 2019.
+The deadline for the final report for the different 3rd party projects are 6 months after the start of the 3rd party project, but no later than the end of 30th of June 2020

-Please note that a later start may imply a shorter Experiment.
+Please note that a later start may imply a shorter 3rd party project.

-The final evaluation of the Experiments will happen at a review meeting with the EC.
-The exact date will be fixed during the execution of the Experiments.
+The final evaluation of the 3rd party projects will happen at a review meeting with the EC.
+The exact date will be fixed during the execution of the project.